 Farmers Market.
-A mobile or non-mobile market: (1) operated by a local government agency, one or more certified producers, or a nonprofit organization; (2) certified by and operating in a location approved by the County Agricultural Commissioner; and (3) where farmers sell directly to
+A mobile or non-mobile market: (1) operated by a local government agency, one or more certified producers, or a nonprofit organization; (2) certified by and operating in a location approved by the County Agricultural Commissioner; and (3) where farmers sell directly to consumers agricultural products or processed products made from agricultural products that the farmers grow themselves.

-3 State of California, "Enhanced Infrastructure Financing Districts (EIFDs)," https://opzones.ca.gov/enhanced-infrastructure-financing-districts-eifds/, accessed June 15, 2023.
+&lt;sup>3 State of California, "Enhanced Infrastructure Financing Districts (EIFDs)," https://opzones.ca.gov/enhanced-infrastructure-financing-districts-eifds/, accessed June 15, 2023.